 Suddenly, finding the lowest calories is no longer enough and you certainly don’t want to focus on foods that have had the fat removed as they will be entirely unsatisfying and cause an energy spike.
-Instead, the aim is to look for foods that have a low GI (glycaemic index) rating.
+Instead, the aim is to look for foods that have a low GI (glycemic index) rating.
 These will typically be foods that contain fewer ‘simple carbs’ (think white carbs and carbs that taste sugary) and that instead combine a mix of food groups and high nutritional value.

 So things like white bread, cake, chocolate and white pasta are all bad news in terms of GI.
 Meanwhile, oats, rye bread and broccoli are fine.
 Likewise, foods that contain mostly fat (such as avocados) or mostly protein (like meat) are also better for you.
 This will help to keep your blood sugar relatively consistent, so that you’ll get a steady supply of energy.

 You still need to keep an eye on calories but the best way to do this is to focus on quality over quantity.
 Get more calories from fewer foods that will keep you feeling fuller.
 Meanwhile, try to get the best nutrition that you can from those few foods.